Principal Investigator

 Undergraduate Research Assistants

 Howdy!
-My name is Jana Yip and I am a first year undergraduate student pursuing a Psychology B.S. degree here at Texas A&M. I joined the Moral Development lab because of my interest in Child Psychology and Development.
+My name is Jana Yip and I am a second year undergraduate student pursuing a Psychology B.S. degree here at Texas A&M. I joined the Moral Development lab because of my interest in Child Psychology and Development.
 I hope to deepen my knowledge in this field and gain experience in research.
 I plan to get a PhD in Psychology to be a child psychologist.
 Outside of academics, I like to read, watch movies and shows, and hangout with friends!